jhsheets/ha-keycloak-openshift/README.md

 # Understanding Keycloak Clustering

 When you have multiple instances of Keycloak running, you must point them all to use the same database.
-This is where most of Keycloak's information is stored in the database; your realm settings, users, clients, etc.
+This is where most of Keycloak's information is stored, such as your realm settings, users, clients, etc.
+Setting up an external database (instead of the default, embedded H2 database) and pointing all of your Keycloak instances to use it is all you need to do in this regard, and takes little thought or work.

-However, some information is stored in caches, such as user sessions.
+However, some information is stored in caches.
+Some of these caches are just local copies of data in your database, but other caches store state, such as session information created when a user logs in.

-If you were to login to one instance of keycloak - which creates your session - and then get directed to another instance that doesn't know about your session, it wouldn't know you've authenticated, and it would prompt you to re-authenticate.
-To solve this, we must synchronize the necssary cache data between instances.
+Without sharing this information between instances of Keyloak, your session information won't be shared, and logging into one instance of Keycloak wouldn't mean that other instances would know you've authenticated.
+This could cause a variety of issues.

+To solve this, we must setup Keycloak so that it can discover it's other instances, and share the appropriate caches.
+Furthermore, we also need to consider the number of times the cached data should be copied to allow for fault tolerance.

 Keycloak uses [Infinispan](https://infinispan.org/) for caching, which in turn uses [JGroups](http://www.jgroups.org/) which is a Java library for clustering.
 By using Infinispan,